mephistopheles-8/atshtml/README.md

 I would say, the experiment more-or-less succeeded except for item 2 (constraints can be prohibitively time-consuming to solve).
-I wrote a hack-ish script to get smt2 typechecking to work (`bin/patsolve_atshtml`), which requires `patsolve_smt2` to be on the path.
+I wrote a hack-ish script to get smt2 typechecking to work (`bin/patsolve_atshtml`), which requires `patsolve_smt2` and `z3` to be on the path.
 There are a few issues with this approach, notably that end user code cannot contain datasorts and error messages are not terribly descriptive.

-Also note, most constraints are fine except for those involving context.
+I still need to vet the ways to sidestep the intensive constraint solving.
+Until then, it might be beneficial to use the unverified `datasort` eDSL.

 ## Status